markkolich/kolich-httpclient4-closure/README.md

 ### Get an HttpClient

 Before you can make blocking HTTP requests, you need an `HttpClient` instance.
-You can use your own `HttpClient` (as instantiated elsewhere by another method), or you can use my `KolichDefaultHttpClient` factory class packaged with this library to snag a pre-configured `HttpClient`.
+You can use your own `HttpClient` (as instantiated elsewhere by another class), or you can use my `KolichDefaultHttpClient` factory class packaged with this library to snag a pre-configured `HttpClient`.

 ```java
 import com.kolich.http.blocking.KolichDefaultHttpClient.KolichHttpClientFactory;